conan-io/docs/howtos/create_installer_packages.rst

-Note that you can adjust the ``options`` and retrieve a different configuration of the required packages.
+Note that you can adjust the ``options`` and retrieve a different configuration of the required packages, or leave them unspecified in the file and pass them as command line parameters.

 3. Install them: